Euphorbia Caput-Medusae (You-phor-Bi-ya Ca-put me-Dus-Sa) is an exotic-looking plant from the family Euphorbiaceae and Euphorbia plant (Spurge) genus.

 Soil & Transplanting

-These plants thrive and flourish best in well-drained potting mix.
+These plants thrive and flourish best in a well-drained potting mix.
 Make sure the potting mix does not stay excessively moist.
 Also, excess water must always be drained away to prevent root rot.

 Generally, repotting is not necessary for a long time as Medusa’s Head Euphorbia grows very slowly.
 However, if the plant overgrows the pot, repot as needed.